Zistack/Satisfactory-Optimizer/README.md

  * ["maximize_recipe": "Recipe"]

-   Maxmizes the use of the named recipe.
+   Maximizes the use of the named recipe.
    Can be useful for planning power plants.

  * ["minimize_recipe": "Recipe"]